Astro-Sean/autophot/docs/source/autophot_instructions.rst

 .. note::

-   These commands are releated to the zeropoint and how the data is cleaned and measured.
+   These commands are related to the zero point and how the data is cleaned and measured.